MoonLGH/nekoWrap/readme.md

 Real Note : You fr can get ip banned from neko by using this, i'm not responsible for that

-another note for muslim user + indonesian : Dosa tanggung sendiri 👍
+another note for muslim user + indonesian : Dosa tanggung sendiri ya👍

 ## TODO